 DR. MULLINS: Yes absolutely.
 I think that there’s a variety of levels.
 There is basic literacy and then there’s health literacy.
 I really like the question and I think that we need to address both.
 We have some people who may be really do understand their disease and how to manage it but they may have low literacy skills and so then we need to make sure that information that’s new gets put to them in a way that they can read.
 We have other people who maybe can read quite well but if they don’t really understand the disease that providing them with information about treatment they may not be health literate, and so we do need to make sure that we do that.
 Again I think working with people from the communities, having materials be developed in an ergative process with patient engagement with healthcare provider engagement will help to address that and I think we also want to think not just about those issues but translation into other languages, large print for elderly patients or individuals with visual impairment.
 All of those issues are critical to make sure that we’re able to engage the most diverse population in our research.

 MS. MOHR: Great, we’re out of time.
-With that I would like to thank everyone for your participation and thank very much to the panelists for this excellent conversation.
-We will be sending out the links for the slides as well as sending out a link to everybody for an evaluation that we would like you to fill out.
-The webinar will be available on the Effective Health Care Program website and we recommend if you want to pass on this information to your friends and colleagues to access this webinar that it will be there in approximately a month’s time.
+With that I would like to thank everyone for your participation and thank very much to the panelists for this excellent conversation and please join if you could we will be looking on…we will be sending out the links for the slides as well as sending out a link to everybody for an evaluation that we would like you to fill out.
+The webinar will be available on the AHRQ website and we recommend if you want to pass on this information to your friends and colleagues to access this webinar that it will be there in approximately a month’s time.
 Thank you so much and we hope you learned something today.